 - Wash your hands with soap and water, then sit or lie down.

-- Put your finger in your vagina until you touch your cervix, which will feel firm and rubbery like the tip of your nose.
+- Put your finger in your vagina until you touch your cervix, which will feel firm and rubbery like a small ball.

 You should be concerned if all of a sudden sexual intercourse hurts.
 This may be an indication your IUD has moved.
 It could be sticking out of your cervix just enough to make the area tender.